Infant, Child, Youth and Family Mental Health Services

-The west end Toronto area serviced by YCFC is one of the poorest and traditionally under-served communities in the province.
-High levels of immigration to the area have resulted in one of the highest concentrations of new Canadians in Ontario – 68% of our clients come from countries other than Canada and 62% speak a language other than English in their homes.
+Yorktown Family Services serves West Toronto, one of the poorest and traditionally under-served communities in the province.
+High levels of immigration to the area have resulted in one of the highest concentrations of new Canadians in Ontario – 55% of our clients come from countries other than Canada and 50% speak a language other than English in their homes.
 The majority of our clients are youth with 60% between thirteen and eighteen years of age and 30% are between 6 and 12 years old.
-More than half (60%) of the children we serve live in single parent families (45% are from single parent mother-led families).
+More than half (65%) of the children we serve live in single parent families (45% are from single parent mother-led families).

-Clients are referred to YCFC by a number of community organizations including: the Children’s Aid Societies, local area schools, doctors, hospitals, probation officers, and other Community Service Agencies.
-These children are referred to YCFC with a range of Presenting Issus: behavioural, Emotional, psychiatric, social, substance use and trauma.
+Clients are referred to Yorktown Family Services by a number of community organizations including: The Children’s Aid Societies, schools, doctors, hospitals, probation officers, and other Community Service Agencies.
+Clients come to Yorktown Family Services with a range of presenting issues: behavioural, emotional, psychiatric, social, substance use and trauma.

 We serve all women, 16 years of age and over, with or without children, that have experienced abuse.
 Over 75% of the women receiving service are visible minorities, immigrants, refugees and women without status.